eReuse/devicehub-teal/README.md

 Please visit the [Manual Installation](README_MANUAL_INSTALLATION.md) instructions to understand the detailed steps to install it locally or deploy it on a server.
 However, we recommend the following Docker deployment process.

 # Docker
 There is a Docker compose file for an automated deployment.
+Two instances of DeviceHub will be deployed.
 The following steps describe how to run and use it.

 1. Download the sources:
 ```